Esotropia: Causes, Diagnosis and Treatment

 Vision Therapy and Esotropia Exercises

-Vision therapy involves a series of exercises designed to improve eye coordination and alignment.
-These exercises can be performed under the guidance of an eye care professional and may include:
+Vision therapy consists of a series of exercises aimed at improving eye coordination and alignment.
+Eye exercises that can be done under the guidance of an eye care professional may include:

 Prism Lenses